Speaking of Business: ‘We’re eating our dairy, not drinking it’

 “There is room for substantial debate about whether such an experiment is likely to succeed.”

-Washington state Supreme Court, unanimously if skeptically upholding Seattle’s pioneering first-come, first-served law for renters
+State Supreme Court, unanimously if skeptically upholding Seattle’s first-come, first-served law for renters, believed to be the first of its kind in the country

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.